cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 makepkg -si
 ```

-Or use your favourite AUR-helper, for example `paru`:
+Or use your favourite AUR-helper, for example [paru](https://github.com/Morganamilo/paru):

 ```sh
 paru -S kubectl-cnpg